U.S. Congress turns attention to debt limit battle

 Republican leaders in the House of Representatives notified members that a vote on raising the debt limit could come as early as Friday.

-Treasury Secretary Jack Lew pleaded for quick action in the deeply divided Congress on raising the $16.7 trillion (10.38 trillion pounds) statutory limit on government borrowing, as he projected an October 17 date when borrowing capacity would be nearly exhausted and only $30 billion would be left in his agency's checking account.
+Treasury Secretary Jack Lew pleaded for quick action in the deeply divided Congress on raising the $16.7 trillion (10.38 trillion pounds) statutory limit on government borrowing, as he projected an October 17 drop-dead date when only $30 billion would be left in his agency's checking account.

-The non-partisan Congressional Budget Office estimated that after October 22 Treasury might not be able to pay all its bills.
-The private Bipartisan Policy Center set a range of sometime between October 18 and November 5.

-Amid the dire default warnings, lawmakers grappled with another potential crisis: federal agency shutdowns that could begin with the new fiscal year on October 1 unless Congress comes up with emergency funds.
+Amid those dire warnings, lawmakers struggled with another potential crisis: federal agency shutdowns that could begin with the new fiscal year on October 1 unless Congress comes up with emergency funds.

-The money would be used to pay U.S. troops, operate border patrols, provide free school lunches for poor children, and for thousands of other activities.
+The money would be used to continue paying U.S. troops, operate border patrols, provide free school lunches for poor children and thousands of other activities.

-The Democratic-led Senate voted unanimously to begin advancing legislation to avert government agency shutdowns.
-But both the Senate and the Republican-led House were set for tough fights over the next few days.
+The Senate voted unanimously to begin advancing legislation to avert government agency shutdowns.
+But tough fights in both the Senate and House remained over the next few days.

 Sporting a beard stubble and his blue tie sagging, the first-term Texas senator with presidential aspirations compared the healthcare law to the villain in the "Friday the 13th" horror films.